SergeStinckwich/website/src/documents/public/ISCRAM-SEA2013.html.md

 ## Conference topics
 Topics include, but are not limited to:

+- Modeling and Simulation
+- Human Experiences in the Design of Crisis Response and Management Services and Systems
+- Command and Control Studies
+- Education and Training
+- Planning, Foresight and/or Risk Analysis
+- Social Media and Collaborative Systems
+- Geographic Information Science and Technology (GIS&T) for Crisis Response and Management
+- Research Methods
+- Healthcare Crisis Management Systems
+- Humanitarian Challenges
+- Decision Support Methods for Complex Crises
+- Wireless Connectivity Management
+- Inter-Organizational Exercises and Operations
+- Intelligent Systems
+- Wireless Sensor Networks for Emergency Response
+- Early Warning and Expert Systems for Disaster Management
+- Serious Games for Crisis Management

  * Cooperative Information Gathering and Situation Awareness,
  * Social Networks (media, citizens, ...) observations,